How can I get a library card?

 A parent or guardian's signature is required for applicants under the age of 18.

 - Library card application forms are available in both English and Spanish at any branch library.
 Complete the application form and present it with picture identification showing your current street address.
 (Driver's license is preferred.
 If you have just moved, a letter or bill with your current address in addition to your picture I.D. is acceptable.)
 A card will be prepared and given to you, and you may borrow items on the day you receive your new card.

 - Bring your library card whenever you visit the library.
-You will be able to use your card as identification if you borrow desk reference material or for use within the library for wi-fi or Internet computers.
+You will be able to use your card as identification if you borrow desk research material or for use within the library for wi-fi or Internet computers.
 Your card also grants you access to the content of our online databases found on our eLibrary page.

 - If your card is lost or stolen, please report it to a library staff member immediately.
 A block will be placed against your file so that no one else can use your lost card.